sunjay/lion/README.md

 `SYMBOL`s will contain debugging information such as the line number and character number of that symbol.
 This will help make error reporting clear.

+### Implementing types
+Types are implemented as extension modules that tap into the interpreter.
+The number type is one of the defaults included in the interpreter initially.

+Numbers can be represented minimally by just a single object:

+    {
+        value: <numeric value>
+        category: <default: units>
+    }

+That type will then be responsible for implementing all the functionality it desires by creating an evaluation middleware.
+Evaluation middleware is a means for multiple types to define methods for the evaluation of a single function.
+This is something only available in extension modules and essentially means that a symbol can have multiple implementations based on its context.

+Each definition in the lookup table has a default definition.
+For example, if a function is defined as follows:

+    f = (x) => 2 * x

+Then it will be placed in the lookup table as a simple one argument function accepting all kinds of types.
+This is the default or catch-all version of the symbol f.

+With middleware, we can add a step before that default function where we attempt to do something else.

+    function redirectMiddleware(info) {
+        if (info.symbol.data === "f") {
+            // instead of being a function, f is now a number info.finish(new Number(42, UNITS));
+            return;
+        }
+    }

+Here, we hook into the lookup for f and return a number instead of a function.

+    function redirectMiddleware(info) {
+        if (info.symbol.data === "f") {
+            info.finish(new Symbol("g"));
+            return;
+        }
+    }

+Here, we check the symbol's data and then replace it with another symbol.
+Then we explicitly stop the evaluation of any further middleware with `finish()`.
+The symbol "g" will not be further evaluated until the next reduction step.
+An attempt to look it up will be made.
+If we had called `finish()` with another type instead (a non-symbol), no further attempts to look anything up would be made and that symbol would now take the type passed to `finish()`.

+TODO: If info is just the symbol, how do types differentiate using the type of each argument?
+Does each version of a function run one at a time?
+Am I describing the wrong type of middleware here?
+This looks like a lookup middleware when I really should have been describing an evaluation middleware.